 Back in 2013 I had a great project with some friends where we started running viral websites on Facebook.
 I have documented several versions of this strategy during the last few years but back then all you needed was a page with tons of Facebook fans and you could print money with Adsense or other ad networks.

-Facebook ended up updating their algorithm and policies and it literally destroyed the business overnight.
+Facebook ended up updating its algorithm and policies and it literally destroyed the business overnight.
 They cut the organic reach of our pages by almost 90%.
 Ouch!

 As entrepreneurs, we adapted and started learning new strategies including paid ads to keep our websites running.
 I also documented some case studies about this back in 2014-2015.
 In fact, in 2019 we are still buying ads but not running viral sites anymore as we’ve learned to adapt and play with Facebook by following their rules.

-This makes Facebook happy (we give them our money in exchange of ads) and we can keep steady businesses as well to avoid going bust overnight.
+This makes Facebook happy (we give them our money in exchange for ads) and we can keep steady businesses as well to avoid going bust overnight.

 So, I eventually learned there are a ton more traffic sources where you can buy traffic and learn how to monetize it and in 2014 I started learning all that to adapt so my focus went completely there.